jackiewong99/image-gallery/README.md

   - `div` with the class name `row` four times.
 From this point on, we will refer to these four **divs** as **rows**.

     - In each odd **row** (first and third), create an `img` and give each `img` an `src`.
-    - For each `src`, use one of the following links (I recommend using all images for variety.
+    - For each `src`, use one of the following links (I recommend using all of the images for variety.
 Feel free to find your own images):

     ```HTML
     https://images.unsplash.com/photo-1504713721722-f73b4ccdfe6a?ixid=MXwxMjA3fDB8MHxzZWFyY2h8MTJ8fHBhbmRhfGVufDB8fDB8&ixlib=rb-1.2.1&auto=format&fit=crop&w=800&q=60